Council budget

 How we pay for 'day to day' services

-If we take out the big ring fenced grants then we are left with around £630 million to pay for for day to day services.
+If we take out the big ring fenced grants then we are left with around £760 million to pay for day to day services.

-We receive this money from a combination of sources including, in 2023 to 2024:
+We receive this money from a combination of sources including - it is projected - in 2025 to 2026:

 Government grant funding for day to day services